hyosung11/Launch-School/journal.md

 09:21 Ready to review JS101 Lesson 2.

 11:04 Taking a break for correspondence.
 I'm going to sit outside and see if the fuzebug gadget works.

+11:08 I think the fuzebug is a dud.
+I sat outside and the mosquito had no interest in the fuzebug.
+Ugh.

+11:26 Taking a pee break and then back to studying before I train.